ASHU-web/faculty_leave_profile_portal/README.md

 ## Frontend Glimpses

-### CLI Image showong the data fetched from the PostgreSQL database and Only Encrypted password can be seen:
+### CLI Image showing the data fetched from the PostgreSQL database and Only Encrypted password can be seen:
 <img src="./Examples/Encrypted Password in Database using Bcry.jpeg" width="60%" alt="Encrypted Password in Database using Bcrypt">

 ### Login Page: